Horizontal Reference Datum

 Is the Earth Round?
 Earth bulges out more at the equator than at the poles by about 70,000 feet.

-And since the beginning of the 19th century, the dimensions of the ellipsoid have been calculated at least 20 different times with considerably different accuracies.
+And since the beginning of the 19th century, the dimensions of the ellipsoid have been calculated at least 20 different times with considerably different accuracy.

 One Datum with Many Versions and Abbreviations

-NAD83 had undergone several updates since 1986.
-There are several versions of NAD83.
-For example, the National Geodetic Survey has adjusted the NAD83 datum for times since the original geodetic datum estimation in 1986.
+Since 1986, geodesists have made several updates to NAD83.
+Actually, because of these changes, there is more than one version of NAD83.
+For example, the National Geodetic Survey has adjusted the NAD83 datum four times since the original geodetic datum estimation in 1986.

 The Importance of Datum Transformations